opentoonz/opentoonz_docs/source/applying_special_fx.rst

     - Type the frame number or use the **Next Frame** and **Previous Frame** buttons available in the bottom bar of the window.

-    - Move the current frame cursor in the Xsheet or in the Function Editor.
+    - Move the current frame cursor in the Xsheet/Timeline or in the Function Editor.

-    - Use the frame bar or the playback buttons in the bottom bar of the viewer.
+    - Use the frame bar or the playback buttons in the bottom bar of the Viewer.

 .. tip:: **To set keyframes for all the effect parameters at the current frame:**

     1. Do one of the following:

-    - If the current frame is not a key, click the **Set Key** button (|key|) in the bottom bar of the window: it turns from grey to blue and current values become keyframes for all the parameters at the current frame.
+    - If the current frame is not a key, click the **Set Key** button (|key|) in the bottom bar of the window: it turns from *grey* to *blue* and current values become keyframes for all the parameters at the current frame.

-    - If the current frame is a keyframe for some parameters only, click the **Set Key** button (|key|): it turns from blue striped to blue and current values become keyframes for all the parameters at the current frame.
+    - If the current frame is a keyframe for some parameters only, click the **Set Key** button (|key|): it turns from *blue-striped* to *blue* and current values become keyframes for all the parameters at the current frame.

     2. Define the values for the parameters.

 .. tip:: **To set keyframes for a specific parameter at the current frame:**

-    1. If the current frame does not have a keyframe for the parameter, click the squared **Set Key** button (|key|) to the right of the parameter: it turns from grey to orange, and the current value becomes a keyframe for the parameter at the current frame.
+    1. If the current frame does not have a keyframe for the parameter, click the squared **Set Key** button (|key|) to the right of the parameter: it turns from *grey* to *orange*, and the current value becomes a keyframe for the parameter at the current frame.

     2. Define the value for the parameter.

-.. note:: If the current frame is not a keyframe for the parameter, and you changed it, the **Set Key** button (|key|) to the right of the parameter turns yellow.
+.. note:: If the current frame is not a keyframe for the parameter, and you changed it, the **Set Key** button (|key|) to the right of the parameter turns *yellow*.
 Click it to set the key.

 .. tip:: **To remove all keyframes for the effect parameters at the current frame:**

     Do one of the following:

-    - If the keyframes are set for all the parameters, click the **Set Key** button (|key|) in the bottom bar of the window: it turns from blue to grey.
+    - If the keyframes are set for all the parameters, click the **Set Key** button (|key|) in the bottom bar of the window: it turns from *blue* to *grey*.

-    - If the keyframes are set for some parameters only, click twice the **Set Key** button (|key|) in the bottom bar of the window: with the first click it turns from blue-striped to blue (as you set keys for all the parameters); with the second click, it turns from blue to grey.
+    - If the keyframes are set for some parameters only, click twice the **Set Key** button (|key|) in the bottom bar of the window: with the first click it turns from *blue-striped* to *blue* (as you set keys for all the parameters); with the second click, it turns from *blue* to *grey*.

 .. tip:: **To remove a keyframe for a specific parameter at the current frame:**

-    Click the **Set Key** button (|key|) to the right of the parameter: it turns from grey to orange.
+    Click the **Set Key** button (|key|) to the right of the parameter: it turns from *grey* to *orange*.

 .. tip:: **To navigate frames where keyframes are defined:**

     Use the **Next Key** (|next_key|) and **Previous Key** buttons (|prevkey|) available at the side of the **Set Key** button.

-.. tip:: **To activate/deactivate the preview area:**
+.. tip:: **To activate/deactivate the preview:**

     Do any of the following: